uvadmt/uvadmt.github.io/src/content/latex.md

 ```
 {{< figure src="paragraph.png" title="Paragraph separation" alt=" Text is separated into paragraphs using two end-line characters." >}}

-On the other hand, if you wish to break a line while staying in the same
-paragraph, you can use the `\\` command.
+You can also use the `\\` command to start a new line without starting a new paragraph:

 ```latex
 Sentence 1, paragraph 1.\\